INSTALLATIONS

 2020 | Scrap wood, rope, paint, collage

-Open in YouTube to pan in 360.
+Open in YouTube in a supported browser to explore in 360.